Monday, May 31, 2010

 If you are gardener like me, than you must add peonies to your garden.
 They are very easy plats to maintain and very satisfying in their bounty.
 I always look forward to seeing my peony sprout and watching it grow and blossom beautiful flowers.
 But beware, the squirrels love also love peonies, so I add a little of my Latina flavor to my peonies to keep the squirrels away, Cayenne Pepper.
 Sprinkle Cayenne Pepper right when your peonies begin to grow full buds, this will help keep those squirrels from sabotaging your beautiful plant.

-Hidden Springs Flower Farm, check out their website to see the different varieties and pick out your favorite.
+I found a great farm in Minnesota that carries over 600 varieties of Peony: Hidden Springs Flower Farm, check out their website to see the different varieties and pick out your favorite.

 No I don’t normally recommend this, and I always recommend hiring a professional for one of the most important days of your life, but for those who want champagne on a beer budget, you have to go to extraordinary measures to get it.
-If you are going to take on the grueling and stressful task of doing your own wedding flowers, then try this website:
+If you are going to take on the grueling and stressful task of doing your own wedding flowers, then try this website: Fifty Flowers.
+You’ll save money and have a large inventory to choose from.

 …kisses